nu-ZOO/MULE/README.md

 `mule <PACK> <CONFIG>`

-This will generate the output, processed file and store them in the predefined location.
+This will generate the output processed file and store them in the predefined location.

 ## MULE Auxilary Tools

-There are several additonal processing funcitons which are not yet run automatically from the config file but that can be found in /MULE/packs/proc
+There are several additonal processing functions which are not yet run automatically from the config file but that can be found in /MULE/packs/proc